libre-informatique/LIBioSymfonyProject/README.md

 If you don't have any Exceptions, you're done !

+##### Troubleshooting :
+- modify composer.json by adding "minimum-stability": "dev" if you have unmet dependencies

+- if your php version is < 5.6 use set phpunit version to "^4.8" in composer.json

 ## Installation From Scratch

 See [this documentation](README-FROM-SCRATCH.md) to install the project into an existing (and already installed) Symfony 2 installation.